Dehumidifier buying guide

-All homes can benefit from a dehumidifier – they remove the excess water in the air that can lead to condensation and damp problems.
+A dehumidifier will benefit any home.
+They remove the excess water in the air that can lead to condensation and damp problems.

 Boiling pans, taking baths or showers and drying laundry indoors all create moisture.
-Even breath contains water vapour, with estimates suggesting that over a pint of water is produced by each person daily simply by breathing out.
+Even breath contains water vapour.
+Estimates suggest that over a pint of water is produced by each person daily - simply by breathing.

-During the colder months, the drop in temperature causes this moisture to condense and form on cold surface areas such as windows, walls, tiles and inside cupboards.
-If left untreated, this condensation created can lead to damp.
+During the colder months, the drop in temperature causes moisture to condense and form on cold surface areas.
+Affected areas include windows, tiles, walls and inside cupboards.
+If left untreated, this condensation can lead to damp.

-Additionally, dehumidifiers feature a filter that removes any unwanted spores or particles, before releasing fresh and clean air to circulate throughout your home.
+Dehumidifiers have a filter that removes any unwanted spores or particles.
+Before releasing fresh and clean air to circulate throughout your home.

 There are two types of dehumidifier manufactured - compressor/ refrigeration and desiccant dehumidifiers.